-accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
-Governmental fund types use the flow of current financial resources measurement focus and the modified accrual of accounting.
-Under the modified basis accrual basis of accounting, revenues are recorded when susceptible to accrual; i.e., when they are both measurable and available.
-"Measurable" means the amount of and "available" transaction can determined means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
+Governmental fund types use the flow of current financial resources measurement focus and the modified accrual basis of accounting.
+Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual; i.e., when they are both measurable and available.
+"Measurable" means the amount of the transaction can be determined, and "available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The Council considers all revenues "available" if they are collected within 60 days after year-end.
 Expenditures are generally recorded under the modified accrual basis of accounting when the related liability is incurred.
-The exceptions to this general rule are that (1) unmatured principal and interest on long-term debt, if any, are recorded when due and (2) claims and judgments and compensated absences are recorded as expenditures when paid with expendable available financial resources.
+The exceptions to this general rule are that (1) unmatured principal and interest on long-term debt, if any, are recorded when due, and (2) claims and judgements and compensated absences are recorded as expenditures when paid with expendable available financial resources.